 .gitignore(if it’s not there, create it—it’s just a text file).

-- Add an entry concerning the files you don’t want to be overwritten upon another execution of the pipeline and save the changes (the syntax guidelines are here).
+- Add an entry concerning the files you don’t want to be overwritten upon another execution of the pipeline and save the changes (you can find the syntax guidelines here).

 Use the above instructions to add all the files to be kept as-is to

 Deployment from the filesystem vs. deployment from the repository